jsummers/deark/readme.txt

      Print technical and debugging information. -d2 and -d3 are more verbose.
   -dprefix <msg>
      Start each line printed by -d with this prefix.
 Default is "DEBUG: ".
-  -enc ascii
+  -enc <ascii|oem>
+     Set the encoding of the message that are printed to the console.
+This does not affect the extracted data files.
-     Print all messages using ASCII character only.
-The default is to use Unicode (UTF-8 encoding, when the encoding is relevant).
+     The default is to use Unicode (UTF-8, when the encoding is relevant).
-     This only affects messages printed to the terminal.
-It does not affect the extracted data files.
+     ascii: Use ASCII character only.
+     oem: [Windows only; has no effect on other platforms] Use the "OEM" character set.
+Maybe useful when paging the output to "|more".
   -msgstostderr
      Print all messages to stderr, instead of stdout.
-This option should be placed first on the command line, as it might not affect messages related to options that appear before it.
+This option should be placed early on the command line, as it might not affect messages related to options that appear before it.

 === Terms of use ===